-The Device IP Configuration Wizard configures the IP address, subnet mask, and default gateway of one or more Network Management Cards.
+The Device IP Configuration Wizard configures the IP address, subnet mask, and default gateway of one or more Network Management Cards or network-enabled devices (devices containing an embedded UPS Network Management Card 2 (NMC)).
 You can use the Wizard in either of the following ways:

-- Remotely over your TCP/IP network to discover and configure unconfigured Management Cards on the same network segment as the computer running the Wizard. - Through a direct connection from a serial port of your computer to a Management Card to configure or reconfigure it.
+- Remotely over your TCP/IP network to discover and configure unconfigured NMCs or devices on the same network segment as the computer running the Wizard. - Through a direct connection from a serial port of your computer to an NMC or device to configure or reconfigure it.